 In the beginning, he, like every other boy on the team, wanted to be the quarterback, running back, or the wide receiver, but instead of offense, Coach Fred Rouse had him on defense.
 To him, that sucked, and he told his parents about it in that many words.

 “Your purpose is simple.
 You do three things.
 One is that you find a hole and you go in there and put the quarterback on his ass.
 You hit him enough to lay him out on the ground.
-If you don’t want to hit someone, you play soccer instead of football.”
+If you don’t want to hit someone, you play video games instead of football.”

 Colin smiled at that phrase for both the profanity and the aggression that this permitted him to have toward Wylick.